gorselguler/Online-Course-Registration---PHP-/Readme.md

 - Student can log in with a valid registration number and password provided by admin.
 - Student can enroll in courses and print out the registered courses.

----

-## Installation Steps

-1. Download and unzip the file on your local system.
-2. Copy the `onlinecourse` folder into your web server's root directory.
-3. Database Configuration:

 ### Database Configuration

 - Open PHPMyAdmin.
 - Create a database named `onlinecourse`.
-- Import the `onlinecourse.sql` file (available inside the zip package).
+- Import the `onlinecourse.sql` file
 - Open your browser and go to `http://localhost/onlinecourse`.

 ---